-A firearm is an inherently dangerous instrumentality which requires a high degree of care in its use.
+A firearm is considered to be an inherently dangerous instrumentality which requires a high degree of care in its use.

-There are rarely incidents of an "accidental discharge"; however, there are "unintentional discharges or negligent discharges" because of human error (even in manufacturing.)
+There are rarely incidents of an "accidental discharge"; however, there are "unintentional discharges or negligent discharges" as a result of human error (even in manufacturing.)